Budapestby VisitCity Guides

 Train: The Scenic Route

-The train emerges as the most popular and efficient way to reach Lake Balaton, offering glimpses of the Hungarian countryside while whisking you away from the city.
-Hungarian State Railways (MÁV) operates frequent services from three main Budapest stations: Déli Railway Station in Buda (accessible via M2 metro), Kelenföld Railway Station (also in Buda), and occasionally Keleti Railway Station.
+We always recommend taking the train because it's reliable and you get beautiful countryside views.
+Hungarian State Railways (MÁV) runs regular services from three Budapest stations: Déli Railway Station in Buda (take M2 metro), Kelenföld Railway Station (also in Buda), and sometimes Keleti Railway Station.

-• Siófok (South Shore): 1 hour 13 minutes to 1 hour 20 minutes, with hourly services
+• Siófok (South Shore): 1 hour 13 minutes to 1 hour 20 minutes, trains run hourly

 • Balatonfüred (North Shore): 1 hour 39 minutes to 2 hours 9 minutes

-• Zamárdi (South Shore): Approximately 1 hour 21 minutes
+• Zamárdi (South Shore): About 1 hour 21 minutes

-Ticket prices range from 1,900 to 2,600 HUF one-way, making train travel both affordable and convenient.
-For those planning to explore multiple locations or use local buses at the lake, the Hungary24 day ticket at 4,999 HUF offers exceptional value, covering all MÁV trains and regional buses.
+One-way tickets cost 1,900-2,600 HUF, making trains both cheap and convenient.
+If you plan to visit multiple towns or use local buses around the lake, the Hungary24 day ticket at 4,999 HUF is fantastic value.
+It covers all MÁV trains plus regional buses.

 Red train passing through vibrant yellow rapeseed fields en route to Lake Balaton